KingJrn/ViewBytes/README.md

 ## Contact

-If you have any questions, suggestions, or feedback regarding VueBytes, you can reach us at [emmajr503@gmail.com](mailto:emmajr503@gmail.com).
+If you have any questions, suggestions, or feedback regarding VueBytes, you can reach me at [emmajr503@gmail.com](mailto:emmajr503@gmail.com).

 ## License